 Select theme:

-AI coding assistants have changed how developers write code.
+AI coding agents have changed how developers write code.
 GitHub Copilot alone is used by millions of developers worldwide, suggesting entire blocks of code as you type.
-But until now, using Copilot with Blazor meant working exclusively in Visual Studio or VS Code — outside of any visual design environment.
+But until now, using Copilot with Blazor meant working exclusively in Visual Studio or VS Code - outside of any visual design environment.

 When you enable GitHub Copilot in Radzen Blazor Studio, you get real-time, context-aware code suggestions directly in the code editor.
 Copilot understands your project structure and adapts to your coding patterns across C#, Razor, and JavaScript files.